LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/special-methods.rst

 Components of ``Equals``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost every ``Equals`` method you write will look similar to the last example above.
+Almost every ``Equals`` method you write yourself will look similar to the last example above.
 It will contain the following segments in this order:

 #. **Reference check:** If the two objects are the same, return ``true``